 You can order a free copy of the Book of Mormon at Mormon.org.

-Many critics point to names of several animal and plants species mentioned in the Book of Mormon and allege that these species are anachronistic or anomalous (i.e., they were not found in Central America prior to Columbus), thus proving the Book of Mormon to be false.
-In most cases, the attack reflects a superficial reading of the text and a failure to consider carefully what is meant.
+The names of several animal and plants species mentioned in the Book of Mormon are said to be anachronistic or anomalous (i.e., they were not found in the New World before Columbus).
+In many cases, the problem reflects a superficial reading of the text and a failure to consider carefully what is meant.
 In other cases, critics rely on the argument of silence to prove a negative.
 Just because ancient remnants of camels and lions have not (yet) been found in Israel does not prove that they were never there.
-And just because there aren't many obvious horse remnants from 100 B.C. in ancient America doesn't mean that they didn't exist.
-(After all, how many ancient raccoon, turkey, or sloth remnants do we have from the same time period?
-Yet we're certain they were here then.)
+Just because there aren't many obvious horse remnants from 100 B.C. in ancient America doesn't mean that they didn't exist.
+The objections, though, are significant and should not be blithely dismissed, though there are some intriguing factors to consider.